 The ‘half a story’ stories

 But there are still wider contexts and stories to tell.
 Some of those parents who began to seek information before they made their decision will have encountered the stories in the mass media about a supposed increased risk of childhood leukaemia with vitamin K. There’s an important bigger picture there, too, and it is complex.
 The research on which those media stories was based wasn’t the most robust, and yet the fact that the methods were questioned didn’t mean that the risk disappeared.
 The research had been set up in the first place because previous data had highlighted a potential problem, so the questioning of the research should have led to better research, not an immediate throwing out of the concerns.
-As it turns out, later work and analysis has been more reassuring, but this is another key element of the vitamin K story which paints a deeper and more nuanced picture than most of us usually get to see.
+As it turns out, later work and analysis has been a bit more reassuring, but it hasn’t answered the question completely.
+So this is another key element of the vitamin K story which paints a deeper and more nuanced picture than most of us usually get to see.

 I was involved in one of the stories about the development of our knowledge on vitamin K, in a tale which also features a lovely (and sadly now late) paediatrician who corresponded with me in the midwifery literature a few years ago.
 Edmund Hey (2003) responded to one of the first articles that I wrote about vitamin K (Wickham 2000) which drew upon the questions of women like Laura.
 Over the next few years this conversation highlighted the importance of hearing and addressing the different perspectives and types of knowledge in this area, and I still value it enormously.